kayacik/linear-gp/README.md

 I have recently decided to tidy up the code a bit so that I can use it to generate other types of arms race in my academic research.
 I am especially interested in improving detection on mobile devices through an arms race.

-If you have any questions about the code, you can get in touch with me at kayacik_(at)_gmail_(dot)_com.
+If you have any questions about the code, you can get in touch with me at _kayacik_ (at) _gmail_ (dot) _com_.

 Running
 --------
 Compile all the code with the following:

-	make SyscallExperiment
+      make experiment

-This should create the executable SyscallExperiment.
+This should create the executable syscall-experiment under /bin.
+It will also compile the anomaly detectors that will be used in the artificial arms race.

 Platforms
 ---------